 The Minkisi contemplative group is open to adults who are parishioners, neighbors, friends or co-workers.
 This interracial group meets monthly and invites visitors on usually the first Mondays of the month, 7:15-9:00 p.m., for prayer and reflection sessions in the Parish Discussion Room of the Parish Office.
 Different from a bible study group and more like a lectio divina group, these individuals use the Bible and meditation as a springboard to learn how God is speaking in their daily lives.
 African American spirituality is also highlighted in the Minkisi group sessions, as well as in the Sunday morning coffee dialogues and the annual November retreat days.

 One of Minkisi's call and response prayers begins:

 "Lord, send the gift of your Spirit to fill this place and myself and the world.

 Touch me with truth that burns like fire, that moves me like the wind;

 Free to try new ways of living;

 Free to forgive myself and others..."

-Minkisi Ministry at Our Lady Queen of Peace Church, 2700 S. 19th Street, Arlington, VA 22204.
-Some of the Members: Cecilia Braveboy [Facilitator, 703-979-5389, JISAAC3@VERIZON.NET].
-Rhoena Cooper, Gordon Harpring, Barbara Harris, Ida Hernandez, Celestine Person-Green, Gail Meighan, Tyra Newman, Veronica Ong, Kay Sempel, and Jackie Smith.
+Minkisi Ministry at Our Lady Queen of Peace Church, 2700 South 19th Street, Arlington, VA 22204.
+Some of the Members: Cecilia Braveboy (Facilitator/Coordinator, JISAAC3@VERIZON.NET and landline phone 703-979-5389), Barbara Harris, Ida Hernandez, Celestine Person-Green, Gail Meighan, Tyra Newman, Julia Rocchi, Bob Rohde, Kay Sempel, and Jackie Smith.